-Electoral district boundaries were fairly stable in 1932 and 1933, but the exact location where citizens cast their votes underwent occasional changes.
-Around 10% of polling stations changed their location between March 1932 and March 1933 at least once; they never moved by more than 500 meters.
+they never moved by more than 500 meters.
 To our knowledge, voters were not re-assigned to different polling stations as a result of these changes.
 Because our measures of exposure are computed from voters' addresses, these changes should not affect our analysis.
 Nonetheless, we show in Table A.1 that results are unaffected when we drop the 62 polling stations that changed location.
 107 polling stations underwent major re-assignments of voters to different polling stations between 1930 and 1932.
 Most of these changes in the south-eastern districts of Hamm (47) and Billwerder Ausschlag (29) and to a lesser degree in the north-eastern districts of Winterhude (11) and Barmbeck (11).
-Due to major reassignments of voters in these polling stations, we cannot map the voting outcomes of the 1930 election to the 1932 and 1933 outcomes for the full sample.
+Due to major re-assignments of voters in these polling stations, we cannot map the voting outcomes of the 1930 election to the 1932 and 1933 outcomes for the full sample.
 Hence, we only use the 1930 election results to test for long pre-trends in an unbalanced panel.

 3.3 Household-level data.
 As in every major German city during the interwar period, annual address books were published for Hamburg (Hamburger Adreßbuch 1932).
 In the days before telephones were common, these address books provided detail on who lived where, as well as useful information on the location of administrative offices, school districts, opening hours, and the like.
 We digitize the entries for every household located in any one of inner Hamburg's 17 districts; the 400,000 digitized entries represent the full population of households.
-Figure A.3, Panel B shows a map of Hamburg with all the marches: these are 22 polling stations in all, located in rural areas surrounding Hamburg.
-Results with these 22 polling stations are similar to the ones we present and are available upon request.

-household locations in our data, together with the polling stations.
+Figure A.3, Panel B shows a map of Hamburg with all the household locations in our data, together with the polling stations.

 For each household, we know whether they owned a telephone, had central heating at home (luxury items at the time), and in the majority of cases, the occupation of the head of household and his/her surname.
 We classify households into 33 sectors of occupations and into 9 occupational standing categories following the classification scheme of the 1933 census (Statistisches Reichsamt 1933).
-We infer the regional origin of households from their surnames, using the distribution of surnames in the German telephone book of 2015 (Das Telefonbuch Deutschland 2015).10
+We infer the regional origin of households from their surnames, using the distribution of surnames in the German telephone book of 2015 (Das Telefonbuch Deutschland 2015).14